saxion-project-integration/firmware/README.md

-Contains the firmware for the ESP32 microcontroller.
+Contains firmware for the ESP32 microcontroller.